 The Group manufactures and sells a number of products and services to its customers globally, mainly through its own distribution network.
-Sales contracts contain various performance obligations and other terms and the determination of when significant performance obligations have been met varies albeit a specfic point in time can often be established.
-The new accounting standard IFRS 15 has been implemented starting from 1 January 2018.
-As a consequence, the Group has analyzed its various sales contracts and concluded on the principles for deciding in which period or periods the Group's sales transactions should be recognized as revenue.
+Sales contracts contain various performance obligations and other terms and the determination of when significant performance obligations have been met varies albeit a specific point in time can often be established.

+The Group has analyzed its various sales contracts and concluded on the principles for deciding in which period or periods the Group's sales transactions should be recognized as revenue.

-Disclosure note 2 and the accounting policies provide additional infomation on how the Group accounts for its revenue and how the implementation of the standard IFRS 15 has affected the Group's financial reporting.
+Disclosures in note 2 and the accounting policies provide additional information on how the Group accounts for its revenue.